 You should always keep cash on reserve.
 This will make it possible for you to operate during those times when cash flow is low.

-Don’t allow slow months of work be the reason why you can’t pay your bills.
+Don’t allow slow months of work to be the reason successfully manage your bills.

 Diligently Collect Receivables

 Obviously, your business needs to have money coming in.

 You complete work in the form of goods or services, and you should be paid for your efforts, right?
 Although it sounds simple, I’m sure you know that this isn’t always the case.

 Learning effective invoicing practices will make it easier for you to collect your receivables in a timely manner.
 Make sure you establish a billing and payment cycle that works for both you and your clients.